AlphabetsAlphabets/UMA/README.md

 ```
 Where `path` is your path, to find out which folders are in your path simply perform `echo $PATH`.

 # Usage
 ### Select a directory to look for audio files
 UMA needs to know which directory to look for songs it.
 Simply specify either the absolute or relative path.
 As long as it's valid, there will be no issues.

+You have the ability to change where UMA looks for files.
+There are two methods to do this:
+1. Manually by editing the config directly,
+2. pressing `shift+c` when in UMA.

 ### Commands
 UMA features basic commands, and they're inspired by vim motions.

 ### Volume control
-J to increase volume, K to decrease.
+K to increase volume, J to decrease.
 Volume increments or decrements by 0.25.

 ### Exiting the player
 Press ESC to exit.
 - This only works when audio is actually playing, if you want to quit at anytime abruptly just break with ctrl+c or cmd+c

 ### Pausing/Playing
-Just press P. It'll know how to alternate.
+Just press P. UMA will know how to alternate.

 # Note
 It is unsure whether or not this application is suppported on Windows.
-If there is an issue, feel free to make an issue.
+If it isn't supported, don't count on me
+adding support for it on Windows.